Community Activities

 Recent News

-Hidden Hoot Trail and Hoot Loop will close to public beginning March 31
+Hidden Hoot Trail and Hoot Loop closed to the public beginning April 1

-Sheridan Community Land Trust wishes to remind everyone that the Hidden Hoot Trail and Hoot Loop will be closed to the public beginning March 31.
-This annual trail closure aims to ease stress on animals [...]
+Sheridan Community Land Trust would like to remind everyone that the Hidden Hoot Trail and Hoot Loop will be closed to the public starting April 1.
+This annual trail closure aims to ease the stress [...]